-- 6. Use the dissecting microscope to examine the living mycelium of Penicillium sp.
-(Do not open the culture.)
-Sketch the mold colony, and the aerial hyphae.
+- 6. Use the dissecting microscope to examine the living mycelium of Penicillium sp. (pen-uh-SILL-ee-um).
+Do not open the culture.
+Sketch the overall mold colony, and the aerial hyphae.
 Note the color. - 7.
 Observe the prepared slide of Penicillium sp. at 1000x.
 Sketch and label the septate hyphae, conidiophore, and conidiospores / conidia.

-- 8. Use the dissecting microscope to examine the living mycelium of Aspergillus sp.
-(Do not open the culture.)
-Sketch the mold colony, and the aerial hyphae.
+- 8. Use the dissecting microscope to examine the living mycelium of Aspergillus sp. (ass-purr-GILL-us).
+Do not open the culture.
+Sketch the overall mold colony, and the aerial hyphae.
 Note the color. - 9.
 Observe the prepared slide of Aspergillus sp. at 1000x.
 Sketch and label the septate hyphae, conidiophore, and conidiospores / conidia.

-10. Observe the prepared slide of Trichophyton sp. (ringworm fungus).
+10. Observe the prepared slide of Trichophyton sp. (ringworm fungus, "trick-oh-FY-tun").
 Some other fungi that cause ringworm are Epidermophyton spp. and Microsporum spp.
 This slide shows a section of infected skin.
 Find the multicellular spores at 1000x.